Motion Functions

 $speeds The speeds at which to move the specified axes.

 The arithmetic sign (positive or negative) of the provided velocity determines the direction of motion.
-If you specify zero velocity, the axis will not move, but the axis is still considered in motion.
+If you specify zero velocity, the axis will not move, but the axis is considered to be in motion.
+You can issue a new freerun on an axis that is already freerunning.
+This causes the velocity of the axis to ramp up or down to the newly-specified velocity.

 Use the functions that follow to start or stop a freerun.